Nathaniel Reed (outlaw): Robbery at Blackstone Switch

 During the early 1890s, when he was living near Muskogee, Oklahoma, Reed learned that a gold shipment was leaving Dallas, Texas on November 13, 1894.
-He recruited Buz Luckey, William "Will" Smith and Tom Root, and selected Blackstone Switch at Wybark as the site for the robbery.
-The plan was for Reed to throw the switch as the train approached then, as it entered onto a sidetrack, the gang would use dynamite to enter the express car.
-Root, a full-blooded Cherokee known for his size and strength, would enter the express car, break open the strong boxes, and bring out the gold.
+He recruited Buz Luckey, William "Will" Smith, and Tom Root, and selected Blackstone Switch at Wybark as the site of the robbery.
+The plan was for Reed to throw the switch as the train approached, then, as it entered onto a sidetrack, the gang would use dynamite to enter the express car.
+Root, a full-blooded Cherokee known for his size and strength, would enter the express car, break open the strongboxes, and bring out the gold.
 Smith would hold a gun on the engineer and fireman while Luckey stayed with the horses.

-Despite their practice staged-robbery the previous day, as the Katy No. 2 approached, Reed threw the switch too early.
+Despite a practice staged robbery the previous day, as the Katy No. 2 approached, Reed threw the switch too early.
 Engineer Joseph Hotchkiss stopped the train when he saw the signal light change, far short of the siding.
 Reed and the others were forced to run towards the train yelling and shooting.
 Hotchkiss and the fireman alerted the messengers using the bell cord connected to the car and jumped off the train to hide in a small ravine nearby.

-The railroad company had anticipated the possibility of a robbery, and had moved the gold to another train, putting in its place several armed messengers to guard the express car including Bud Ledbetter, Paden Tolbert, Sid Johnson, Frank Jones.
+The railroad company had anticipated the possibility of a robbery, and had moved the gold to another train, putting in its place several armed messengers to guard the express car including Bud Ledbetter, Paden Tolbert, Sid Johnson, and Frank Jones.
 When Reed and the others approached the express car, he called for the messengers to leave the car.
 When they refused, Reed and Root took cover behind some trees and began shooting into the car.
 The messengers returned fire, resulting in a gunfight that lasted for nearly an hour.
 Eventually one of Reed's men was killed; Reed jumped onto the train and went through the passenger cars forcing passengers to put their valuables into a sack before he and his gang fled.